graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 <PoweredBySlidev />

 <!--
-- Welcome everyone to this hands-on workshop
+- Welcome everyone to this workshop
 - Today we're building a federated GraphQL system from scratch
 - This is interactive so feel free to code along or just watch and ask questions -->